 The most basic form of customization is color and theme selection.
 Disney has plenty of solid color choices as well as a number of premium special edition MagicBands: everything from Star Wars to the Incredibles.
 Most of these special bands are over $20 each and can be purchased from shopDisney.com in advance of your trip or in theme park stores on-site.
 A limited selection of premium MagicBands are also available for discounted upgrades for on-property guests.
 (See section 3 above for more details).

 But MagicBand customization goes way beyond just colors and character designs at this point.
 MagicBand 2.0 has a center disc/puck Disney calls the “icon” that can be removed with a small screwdriver.
 Creative Disney types mix and match the icon with different color bands.
 And so many people decorate their MagicBands with paint, nail polish, vinyl cutout designs, temporary tattoos, rhinestones, and so much more.
 (Check out some easy DIY MagicBand ideas here.)

 Finally, if you don’t want to wear a band, you can even remove the icon entirely.
-It fits into an accessory called a MagicKeeper to turn it into a keychain or lanyard.
-Disney has also just released slap bracelets that will hold this icon as well.
+It fits into a variety of accessories that have come and gone in Disney stock, including MagicKeepers to turn it into a keychain or lanyard and new slap bracelets.

 9. Do MagicBands Integrate with Photopass and MemoryMaker?

 Yes!
 One of my favorite services at Disney parks is Photopass (also called MemoryMaker).
 Cast members who are professional photographers are located throughout the parks to take shots of your family’s vacation.
 You can use your MagicBand to add photos to your online account where you can download some or all of them depending on what options you purchase.